 - Minimalist ETL

-Krawler is open-source and is completely free and you can download the tool here.
+Krawler is open-source and is completely free.

 Panoply is rated highly amongst the best paid MongoDB ETL tools in the market.
 When compared to other tools, Panoply is a bit unique as it not only provides a platform to run your MongoDB ETL processes but also provides a cloud data warehouse too.
 Hence, you have a wide range of options for importing data not only from MongoDB but also from various other data sources.
 Another highlight of using Panoply is that you don’t need to define the schema of the data warehouse before the data extraction process.